 The exception to the once-in-a-lifetime rule is if you've got self-only HDHP coverage for the first part of the year, and family HDHP coverage for the second part of the year, since there are different contribution limits that apply in those two scenarios.

 If you make an IRA to HSA transfer based on the self-only limit and then have family coverage later in the same year, you're allowed to make one more IRA to HSA rollover during that same year, based on the higher contribution limit that applies when you have family HDHP coverage.

-As always, this column is intended to provide an outline of how the regulations work, but it can't substitute for personalized advice specific to your situation.
-If you're considering an IRA-to-HSA rollover, be sure to consult with a financial advisor.
+As always, this is intended to provide an outline of how the regulations work, but it can't substitute for personalized advice specific to your situation.
+If you're considering an IRA-to-HSA rollover, be sure to consult with a financial adviser.

 Tax Facts is a weekly column offering straight up, no-nonsense HSA tax tips, written in everyday language.
 Look for it every Tuesday, exclusively on the HSAstore.com Learning Center.
 And for the latest info about your health and financial wellness, be sure to follow us on Facebook and Twitter